kelseydoubleu/CarbonCapital/readme.md

 ## Usage

 Open `index.html` in a browser or visit the [live demo](https://kelseydoubleu.github.io/CarbonCapital/).
-Best played with 4 people on separate devices.

 ---